ColinKennedy/vim-python-function-expander/README.md

 argument to the next with a single keystroke. vim-python-function-expander will not only save you time but also prevent you from making mistakes and typos.

-*As long as your Python file is able to be parsed, vim-python-function-expander will find the call signature*.
+*As long as your Python file is able to be parsed and imported, vim-python-function-expander can find the call signature*.
 That means you can use it on anything, not just the standard library.

 Here's a recording of function expansion, in-action: